MicrosoftDocs/security/security-docs/trusted-root/Dec24-TestingNotice.md

 Entrust // Entrust Root Certification Authority - G2 // 43DF5774B03E7FEF5FE40D931A7BEDF1BB2E6B42738C4E6D3841103D3AA7F339

-To test if these changes will affect your systems, please follow the instructions found on: security-docs/trusted-root/testing.md.
+To test if these changes will affect your systems, please follow the instructions found on: [Testing Instruction - Microsoft Trusted Root Certificate Program](~/security-docs/trusted-root/testing.md) .
 If there are any concerns with impact, please reach out to the Microsoft Root Program as soon as possible through our email at msroot@microsoft.com.